erenatas/Hackintosh-EFI-Z170-Radeon-VII/README.md

 ## SMBIOS
 Has been set to iMacPro1,1 due to Rsdeon VII fully utilized only in iMac Pro's SMBIOS.

+## Bugs
+1. Audio through DP works at the beginning, then it starts getting roboting and does not work correctly.
+Meanwhile headphones work.

 ## TODO
 Thermals - FakeSMC sensors, etc.